-One pro tip that you absolutely must do is pre-bake the panko breadcrumbs so the shrimp stays nice and crispy.
+- Pre-bake the breadcrumbs.
+This will ensure the shrimp stays nice and crispy.
 You'll just line a sheet pan with the breadcrumbs for about 2 minutes, shake the pan, bake them for another 2 minutes.
 It'll keep your shrimp from getting soggy.
 They come out perfectly crispy and brown…ready for you to pop them like popcorn.

 As C says, "If I see butter, I eat butter."
 That's how I feel about carbs, so I usually eat a hybrid of what the kids have (below) and the low-carb version with vegetables.
 Sweet Thai chili sauce is great to dip them in, too and can be bought at any grocery store, but they definitely don't require any sauce.